Another attempt by Syfy to create a series born out of the legacy of Firefly, and Serenity, that came close to greatness, but missed the target.

 Watching the series became a hit or miss proportion when looking for good solid science fiction episodes, of which there weren’t many, in between, were the stories and the drama the show depicted that revolved around interpersonal relationships and the show’s portrayals about living in a small frontier town.

-One of the most popular aspects of the series, and one of my favorites was the volatile relationship between Datak Tarr (Tony Curran ), and his wife, Stahma Tarr (Jaime Murray), members of an alien race called the Castithans, whose alien lifestyle, I suspect was more fully explored in the series than the other races on the show, because it offered an opportunity to give the series a more sexual edge. partially due to Stahma often appearing wearing very little in the way of clothing on the show.
+One of the most popular aspects of the series, and one of my favorites was the volatile relationship between Datak Tarr (Tony Curran ), and his wife, Stahma Tarr (Jaime Murray), members of an alien race called the Castithans.
+Their exotic lifestyle, was more fully explored in the series than the other races on the show because it offered an opportunity to give the series a more sexual edge.
+Partially due to Stahma often appearing wearing very little in the way of clothing on the show.

-The Tarrs were an interesting couple, with Stahma playing the role of an alien Lady Macbeth whose ambitions outweighed even her husband’s, who she prompted to take action on a regular basis in regards to the family’s interests, which she eventually took over herself.
-Basically they were gangsters, and the crime lords of Defiance, and their story was sometimes reminiscent of films like the Godfather and other crime stories.
+The Tarrs were an exciting couple, with Stahma playing the role of an alien Lady Macbeth whose ambitions outweighed even her husband’s, who she prompted to take action on a regular basis in regards to the family’s interests, which she eventually took over herself.
+They were gangsters, and the crime lords of Defiance and their story was sometimes reminiscent of films like the Godfather and other crime stories.

-The series made other attempts to introduce more interesting alien elements into the series, some succeeding better that others, but ultimately the series got bogged down in the sort of soap opera personal drama that has claimed other science fiction series, and caused them to fail.
+The series made other attempts to introduce more interesting alien elements into the series, some succeeding better than others, but ultimately the series got bogged down in the sort of soap opera personal drama that has claimed other science fiction series and caused them to fail.

-There was also an overriding story arc involving Nolan’s adopted alien daughter Irisa, which was interesting but remained too elusive in any definition of what it was about.
-It maybe developed too slowly and remained too undefined to hold my interest, because it never got explained or resolved to my satisfaction enough to keep me interested.
-The occasional depictions of it are intriguing, but it seemed like all innuendo with nothing solid behind it to chew on.
+There was also an overriding story arc involving Nolan’s adopted alien daughter Irisa, which was intriguing but remained too elusive in any definition of its true nature.
+It developed too slowly and remained too undefined to hold my interest because it never got explained or resolved to my satisfaction enough to keep me interested.
+The occasional depictions of it are intriguing, but it seemed like all innuendo with nothing substantial behind it to chew on later.

-The series was 13 episodes long for each of its 3 seasons, and in its 3rd and final season, the show”s creators made the dubious decision to introduce some space vampires into the show.
-The show finally began portraying some spaceships and other outer space stuff to the series, but it seems it was too little , too late to save the series, and it ended with Nolan riding off into the allegorical ‘sunset’ in the series final episode.
+The series was 13 episodes long for each of its three seasons, and in its 3rd and final season, the show’s creators made the dubious, and what seemed like, desperate decision to introduce some space vampires into the series last season.
+The show finally began portraying some spaceships and other outer space stuff to the series, but it seems it was too little, too late to save the series, and it ended with Nolan riding off into the allegorical ‘sunset’ in the series final episode.
 Thus ending the series as another sad science fiction tragedy for which Syfy is infamous.